 Tags in the family 1 "System" group are referred to as "pseudo" tags because they don't represent real metadata in the file.
 Instead, this information is stored in the directory structure of the filesystem.
 The four writable "pseudo" tags (FileName, Directory, FileModifyDate and FileCreateDate) may be written without modifying the file itself.

 Tag Name Writable Group Values / Notes Adobe Y!
 Adobe (the JPEG APP14 Adobe segment.
 Extracted only if specified.
 See the JPEG Adobe Tags for more information) CanonVRD Y!
 CanonVRD (the full Canon DPP VRD trailer block) Comment Y File (comment embedded in JPEG, GIF89a or PPM/PGM/PBM image) CurrentIPTCDigest N File (MD5 digest of existing IPTC data.
 All zeros if IPTC exists but Digest::MD5 is not installed.
 Only calculated for IPTC in the standard location as specified by the MWG.
 ExifTool automates the handling of this tag in the MWG module -- see the MWG Composite Tags for details) Directory Y!
-System (may be written to move the file to a specified directory.
-New directories are created as necessary) EXIF Y!
-EXIF (the full EXIF data block from JPEG, PNG, JP2, MIE and MIFF images) Error N ExifTool ExifByteOrder Y File (represents the byte order of EXIF information.
+System (the directory of the file as specified in the call to ExifTool, or "." if no directory was specified.
+May be written to move the file to another directory that will be created if doesn't already exist) EXIF Y!
+EXIF (the full EXIF data block from JPEG, PNG, JP2, MIE and MIFF images) Error N ExifTool (returns errors that may have occurred while reading or writing a file.
+Any Error will prevent the file from being processed.
+Minor errors may be downgraded to warnings with the -m or IgnoreMinorErrors option) ExifByteOrder Y File (represents the byte order of EXIF information.
 May be written to set the byte order only for newly created EXIF segments)

 'II' = Little-endian (Intel, II)